-At this point, you’ll also begin to see a few man-made waterfalls along the trail.
+At this point, you’ll begin to see a few man-made waterfalls along the trail.
 While they’re not as magnificent as the natural one you’re heading for, they’re still pretty cool to see.

+Follow the trail as it continues through the covered forest until you meet a small area of community houses.
 These cute, little 15 cabins are privately owned and used on a seasonal basis.
 This area is called Roberts Camp.

-After the stream, you’ll continue up the trail for the final quarter of a mile before the waterfall greets you with all its splendor and beauty.
+Continue along the path until you meet a water crossing.
+After the stream, continue up the trail for the final quarter of a mile.
+Before you know it, the waterfall greets you with all its splendor and beauty.

-The falls are close to 75 feet tall, and are almost always being enjoyed by at last a few people at the base.
+The falls are close to 75 feet tall and are almost always being enjoyed by at last a few people at the base.

 Final Thoughts: Sturtevant Falls